openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/bmw-connected.png" width="150" height="150"/>

 The Binding connects your BMW Vehicles which are registered in the _Garage_ of your BMW ConnectedDrive Portal.
-Due to the high variety of Cars and Online Services you need to check which Channels are applicable to your Vehicle.
+Due to the high variety of Vehicles and Online Services you need to check which Channels are applicable to your Vehicle.
 The Discovery Service recognizes your Vehicle with the correct type

 * Conventional Fuel Vehicle